Argentina Solar Energy Market Size and Share

 Solar energy is heat and radiant light from the Sun that can be harnessed with technologies such as solar power (used to generate electricity) and solar thermal energy (used for applications such as water heating).

-The Argentine Solar Energy Market is segmented by technology, grid type, and end-user.
-By technology, the market is segmented into solar Photovoltaic, concentrated solar power.
-By grid type, the market is segmented into on-grid and off-grid.
-By end-user, the market is segmented into utility-scale, commercial, Industrial, and residential.
-The report also covers the market size and forecasts for Argentina.
+The Argentine solar energy market is segmented by technology, grid type, and end-user.
+By technology, the market is segmented into solar photovoltaic (PV) and concentrated solar power (CSP).
+By grid type, the market is segmented into on-grid and off-grid systems.
+By end-user, the market is segmented into utility-scale, commercial and industrial (C&I), and residential segments.
+For each segment, the market sizing and forecasts have been provided on the basis of installed capacity (gigawatts, GW).

 By Technology